EtsTest-iOSApps/GyMapp/ReadMe.md

 * Redesign the Login Facebook button to make the difference between “Sign in” and “Sign out” and to make it thicker.
 * Disable automatic dark mode for now.
 * Make the status bar light on the dark views (for example DetailViewController and GalleryViewController).
+* Work the logic in the Signup & Login ViewControllers to unhide the Facebook button after pressing "Cancel" in the WebView presented by Facebook SDK.
+I hide it to avoid the user to press it back (Log out) the time it validates information in Firebase.
+(I could use a cocoapod for a progress bar, but didn't want to implement third party libraries)

 # Cocoapods used:
 * Firebase SDK